noahehall/theBookOfNoah/0current/languages/scala/intellij.md

 ## things to remember

 - if you hover just to right of the vertical scrollbar, a viewbox will appear to quickview that line of code, really cool
+- file > invalidate caches: when you know your project settings are right but intellij still fusses

 ## BASICS